Guo Ma: Life

 Nothing is known about Guo Ma's background, but he had been a long time subordinate of the Administrator of Hepu, Xiu Yun, serving as his General-Commander.
 In the summer of 279, Xiu was made Administrator of Guilin and was meant to move to his new base of operation.
 However, Xiu was too ill that time, so he remained in Hepu and gave Guo Ma a small army of 500 to lead in Guilin in order to calm the local tribes.
 Xiu died soon after, and his subordinates were split up to serve under the other commanders.

 Guo Ma and his peers were not happy with this decision.
 They had served the Xiu family for generations and were reluctant to serve separately in different armies.
 Coincidentally, the Wu emperor Sun Hao had been conducting a household survey in the Guangzhou region around the time of Xiu's death, putting the people at unease.
 Using this to their advantage, Guo Ma and his companions riled up the people and mobilized the local troops, amassing a huge army under them to rebel.

 Guo attacked the Commander of Guangzhou, Yu Shou (虞授) and killed him.
 Wang Zhu (王著) and Wang Yan (王延), who were brothers of the mathematician, Wang Fan, were also killed in the revolt.
 Guo then appointed himself Chief Controller of Jiaozhou and Guangzhou along with General Who Pacifies the South.
 He appointed his fellow generals, Wu Shu (吳述) and Yin Xing (殷興), as Inspector of Guangzhou and Prefect of Nanhai respectively.

 Guo then ordered He Dian (何典) to attack Cangwu and Wang Zu (王族) to attack Shixing.
-Wu's Prefect of Nanhai, Liu Lüe (劉略) was killed by Guo and the Inspector of Guangzhou, Xu Qi (徐旗), was driven out of the province.
+Wu's Prefect of Nanhai, Liu Lüe (劉略) of Kuaiji (the son of Liu Zan 留贊) was killed by Guo and the Inspector of Guangzhou, Xu Qi (徐旗), was driven out of the province.
 The newly appointed Governor of Guangzhou, Teng Xiu, led 10,000 men under his wing to quell the rebellion from the east.
 Sun Hao also gave the Commander of Xuling (徐陵, in modern-day Jingkou District, Jiangsu), Tao Jun, 7,000 men to lead from the west.
 Jun was expected to link with the Governor of Jiaozhou, his brother Tao Huang, and attack the rebels together.